scriptotek/alma-slipsomat/README.md

 - `git pull` to pull in changes from other users.

+- `python slipsomat.py` starts the slipsomat

-- Optional: `python slipsomat.py pull` will check if any files have been updated directly in Alma (without using `slipsomat`), fetch those and update `status.json`.
+- Optional: the slipsomat command `pull` will check if any files have been updated directly in Alma (without using `slipsomat`), fetch those and update `status.json`.
   Comparison is done by comparing the update date in Alma with the update date in `status.json`.
   Alma does not provide time granularity for updates, only date, so for files that have been